 Systematic evaluation of implementation fidelity of complex interventions in health and social care.

 Procome has considerable national and international collaboration.
 An overview of our collaboration partners can be found in the figure below.

-Procome also has an ongoing collaboration with the Unit for Implementation, Center for Epidemiology and Community Medicine, Stockholm County Council.
+Procome also has an ongoing collaboration with the Unit for Implementation and Evaluation, Center for Epidemiology and Community Medicine, Stockholm County Council.
 The unit has a goal of offering scientifically based information, support and tools in implementation to the regional health and social care managers and staff members.
 Several of the members in the Procome group also work part time in the unit for implementation Folkhälsoguiden.

 Current main funders of Procome research includes:

 Joint Committee for Nordic research councils in the Humanities and Social Sciences (NOS-HS)

 The National Board of Health and Welfare, AFA- insurance

 Swedish research council for health, working life and welfare (FORTE)